lupyuen/lupyuen.github.io/src/semihost.md

 Below are the files that we changed in NuttX for QEMU to load the Initial RAM Disk (instead of Semihosting)...

 - [Modified Files for QEMU with Initial RAM Disk](https://github.com/lupyuen2/wip-pinephone-nuttx/pull/33/files)

+TODO

+_What's ROMFS?_

+[__ROMFS__](https://en.wikipedia.org/wiki/Romfs) is the Filesystem Format of our Initial RAM Disk.
+(It defines how the Files and Directories are stored in the RAM Disk)

+We could have used a FAT or EXT4 or NTFS Filesystem...
+But ROMFS is a lot simpler for NuttX.

 # Load Initial RAM Disk in NuttX QEMU